 Note If you use subnets that do not fall on 8-bit boundaries, you cannot use RIP-1.
 You can use RIP-2 because RIP-2 includes the information about the subnet masks with each advertised route.
-RIP is documented in RFC 1058.
-RIP-2 is documented in RFC 1723.

 Routing Information Protocol (RIP)